v1st-git/stdgont/README.md

 - Use R Shiny STDGOnt application to generate JSON for a set of OpenRefine operations based on STDGOnt fuzzy seach web service
 - Use OpenRefine to get master data reconciled and structured by utilizing of JSON operations, created by R Shiny STDGOnt application

-Solution demonstration video.
-To be created.
+Solution demonstration video, explaining how application can be used to solve typical problem, related to material master data cleansing: https://youtube.com/watch?v=Uqsrp04erfM&feature=share